Lux Algo Premium Review: Honest Take After 6 Months

 So I was already spending about $75/month on trading tools, and getting way less functionality.
 If you're serious about trading and already spending money on indicators, the annual plan might actually save you money.

 But if you're just starting out or trading small amounts, this is probably overkill.
-There are excellent free TradingView indicators that can get you 80% of the way there.
+There are free TradingView indicators that can get you 80% of the way there.

 Real-World Performance: The Good, Bad, and Ugly